DoepDopiDope/WerewolvesCompany/README.md

 ## Known issues

 Major:
-- Players can use their role action through walls.
+- No major bugs have been reported.

 Minor:
-- No minor bugs have currently been reported
+- No minor bugs have been reported.

 ## Contact